postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Next steps

-You can automate your test runs using the [collection runner](/docs/running-collections/intro-to-collection-runs/).
+Automate your test runs using the [collection runner](/docs/running-collections/intro-to-collection-runs/).